 It’ll look like this.

-Start your bias tape up close to the neck: Fold over the corner like a triangle and pin.
+Start your bias tape up close to the neck: Fold over the corner like a triangle and pin the edge, and sew on the bias tape.
 This is also a good time to check out my post how to sew bias tape around corners to make mitered corners.

 …and down the side and when you get to the pocket start removing the pins as you sew down the bias tape.

-Sew the other piece of VELCRO Soft & Flexible onto the right side of the other flap.
+Sew the other piece of VELCRO® Brand Soft & Flexible fasteners onto the right side of the other flap.